SkillsFundingAgency/das-apim-endpoints/README.md

 ```

 > **Note:**
 > To get a functioning key for CourseDirectoryConfiguration.Key, you will need to create an account here: https://sit-portal.api.nationalcareersservice.org.uk/ and request a key for 'Course Directory'.
-Be aware the support for this can be slow.
+Be aware the support for this can be very slow, and may not work, in which case you will need to talk to the team responsible for roatp-coursemanagement for assistance.

 * Start the api project ```SFA.DAS.RoatpCourseManagement.Api``` within apim